pohly/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 pre-provisioned resources against claims because it has no understanding about the parameters.

+Some of the race conditions that need to be handled are:

+- A ResourceClaim gets created and deleted again while the resource driver starts allocating it.
+Before it actually starts doing anything, the driver adds a finalizer.
+Either adding the finalizer or removing the ResourceClaim win.
+If the driver wins, it continues with allocation and can either complete or abort the operation when it notices the non-nil DeletionTimestamp.
+Otherwise, allocation gets aborted immediately.

+  What this avoids is the situation where an allocation succeed without having an object where the result can be stored.
+The driver can also be killed at any time: when it restarts, the finalizer indicates that allocation may be in progress and has to be completed or aborted.

+- In a cluster with multiple scheduler instances, two pods might get scheduled concurrently by different schedulers.
+When they reference the same ResourceClaim which may only get used by one pod at a time, only one pod can be scheduled.

+  Both schedulers try to add their pod to the `ReservedFor` field, but only the update that reaches the API server first gets stored.
+The other one fails with a conflict error and the scheduler which issued it knows that it must put the pod back into the queue, waiting for the ResourceClaim to become usable again.

 ### Custom parameters

 To support arbitrarily complex parameters, both ResourceClass and ResourceClaim